ZeissIQS/zeiss-inspect-addon-api/doc/python_examples/scripted_checks/scripted_curve_check.md

 In this case, the result is just the `y` coordinate of each point to easily see the correctness of the results including a given transformation.

-Using the example project `gom_part_test_project` and the viewing coordinate system, you get the screenshot shown on top.
+Using the example project `zeiss_part_test_project` and the viewing coordinate system, you get the screenshot shown on top.
 However, if you select the coordinate system `Cylinder 1|Plane 1|Origin`, you can see the transformation in effect:

 ![](scripted_curve_check_cs.jpg)